 Preparing a well-balanced, delicious, nutritious dinner night after night can be an overwhelming task.
 On the other hand, take-out becomes monotonous and expensive.
 What I strive to do with The Whole Pantry is to simplify the process of cooking great food at home and to address the common barriers that include lack of time, organization, skill and/or inspiration.
-Dinner doesn’t have to be elaborate to be satisfying if you use fresh ingredients and have plenty of flavorful staples and an efficient kitchen.
+In reality, dinner doesn’t have to be elaborate to be delicious.

 But recently, I began to evaluate my make-it-simple cooking philosophy, first while listening to a panel during U.C.
 Berkeley’s Edible Education course and then when reading an article about Cooks Illustrated publisher Chris Kimball in The New York Times Magazine Food Issue.

 The second annual series of Edible Education covered topics related to making our food system more healthy, fair and sustainable.
 With a curriculum developed by two food movement pioneers, Alice Waters, owner of Chez Panisse Restaurant, and Michael Pollan, a Berkeley professor and well-known author, this excellent course is available to view here.